Kenneth A. Azarow, M.D., FACS, FAAP

 Mackenzie Professor and Chair

-The University of Oregon has been around since 1887 and is one of the oldest medical schools west of the Mississippi.
+The University of Oregon was established in 1887 and is one of the oldest medical schools west of the Mississippi.
 We were part of the Oregon University system until 1995, when OHSU was born as a nonprofit public corporation.
 The new structure created an opportunity for OHSU to nimbly navigate a very competitive healthcare and research environment without wavering from our mission to serve the educational and clinical needs of Oregon.
 As a result, OHSU has been on a steady growth curve in research, education, and clinical care over the past two decades, a trend much admired in our community and across the country.

-The Department of Surgery consists of nine integrated yet independent divisions.
+The Department of Surgery consists of 9 integrated yet independent divisions.
 In some institutions, departments of surgery are merely “holding companies” for the independent surgical subspecialties.
 However, our Department of Surgery is held together by a culture of community and a great deal of interdisciplinary collaboration.
 For example, our liver cancer program spans the divisions of gastrointestinal, oncologic and transplant surgery.
 The esophageal cancer program brings thoracic surgeons and GI surgeons side-by-side, and our emergency general surgery service is a combined effort of general surgery and trauma surgery and critical care.
 A “first in the nation” collaboration between otolaryngology and endocrinology brings the skills of both disciplines to the care of the patient with thyroid and parathyroid disease.